Biden says 'every indication' Russia ready to invade Ukraine

 At the same time, it said Russia was ready to discuss limits on missile deployments, restrictions on patrol flights by strategic bombers, and other confidence-building steps.

-NATO's defense ministers in Brussels discussed ways to bolster defenses in Eastern Europe, while EU leaders huddled over how to punish Russia if it invades.
+Nato's defence ministers in Brussels discussed ways to bolster defences in Eastern Europe, while EU leaders huddled over how to punish Russia if it invades.

 The UN Security Council met over Ukraine, ahead of the Munich Security Conference in Germany where Ukraine is high on the agenda.